maarten-pennings/esp32cam/README.md

 Let's see How far I get.

 ### Bringup
-The first project, [esp32cam-ascii](esp32cam-ascii), captures an (grayscale QVGA) image, subsamples that (5x horizontal and vertical) and renders the results as ASCII art over serial.
+The first project, [esp32cam-ascii](esp32cam-ascii), captures an (gray-scale QVGA) image, sub-samples that (5x horizontal and vertical) and renders the results as ASCII art over serial.
 This is the output while waving at the camera.

 ![Screenshot](esp32cam-ascii/screenshot.png)